Trevor White (writer): Personal life

+White's family were involved in the hospitality industry with his father, Peter White, owning White's on the Green restaurant on St Stephen's Green.
+Later Shanahan's restaurant operated from the same premises.

+White is of Ashkenazi Jewish descent on his father's side.

+Career

 The Dubliner 100 Best Restaurants

 White also published The Dubliner 100 Best Restaurants Guide, and it became the best-selling restaurant guide in Ireland.
 In 2008 restaurant critic Ernie Whalley wrote, "It would be more correct to call the much-hyped annual 'Dublin's 30 Good and 70 Very Average Restaurants'.